 - Check your Post Status.
 Have you saved the post as a “Draft” instead of scheduling it?

-- Did you remember to click the “Schedule” button after modifying the date/time?
-For a post to publish, the Schedule button must be clicked.
+- Did you remember to click the “Schedule” button after modifying the date/time settings?
+For the post to publish, you must click the Schedule button.

 - Did you schedule too many posts for publishing?
 Are you using bulk post scheduling plugins to queue up thousands of posts?
 Depending on your hosting setup, you could experience problems.
-If so, try decreasing the number of scheduled posts and see if this fixes the issue.
+If so, try lowering the number of scheduled posts and see if this solves the problem.

-You can automate various aspects of publishing and scheduling your content in WordPress with plugins.
+You can automate certain aspects of publishing and scheduling posts in WordPress using plugins.

 Queuing Posts For Publishing

-Queue Posts is a free WordPress plugin that lets you queue new posts and pages for publishing later.
+Queue Posts is a free WP plugin that lets you place new posts and pages in a queue for publishing later.

-When you create a new WP post or page, you have the option of queuing it for publishing later …
+When you create a new post or page, the plugin gives you the option of queuing your post for publishing later …

 Bulk Schedule Posts

-There are a number of plugins designed for “autoposting” or “autoblogging” (adding content automatically to WordPress sites).
+There are a number of plugins that let you “autoblog” (adding content automatically to WordPress sites).

-Although you may not want to use all of the features of an “autoblogging” plugin, a plugin like WP Robot includes a module that allows you to bulk import posts or article files into your WordPress site and then set these to automatically publish at regular or random intervals in the future.
+Although you may not want all of the features of an “autoblogging” plugin, a plugin like WPRobot includes a module that lets you import bulk posts or article files into your WordPress site set these to publish automatically at regular or random intervals at a late time.